ojappah/friend_generator/README.md

 # FriendGenerator
 Welcome to my Friend Generator Application.

 This is a simple CLI application that allows a user to create a new instance of a Friend.
 The user have an option to choose a male, female or a random friend.
 Each friend is create based of the user input.
-Once friends are created, the user can call 'my friends' to see a listing of all the user friends and also get more details on each friend.
+Once friends are created, the user can call 'friends' to see a listing of all the user friends and also get more details on each friend.

 ## Installation